Lyon Part Dieu shopping centre – the God of consumerism

 In 2013, it was the most visited commercial centre in France with 34 million shoppers and a surface area of 127 300 m².
 To top it all, this shopping centre in one of the largest in France, along with Les Quatre Temps in La Défense in Paris or Vélizy 2.

 Built on the site of a former fire station, La Part Dieu shopping centre opened in 1975 and was instantly connected via the Metro B line.
-It has five floors, over which are dotted a delightful number of shops, a plethora of restaurants and a multiplex cinema.
+It has five floors, with a plethora of shops, restaurants and even a multiplex cinema.

 The whole centre is run by Unibail-Rodamco and is the only one in France to have earned the “Hospitality-Quality-Service” label in 2014.
 In 2005, sales figures were 670 million euros.